-- Graduate student applicants must be a U.S. Citizen, currently enrolled full-time in a graduate program at a LaSPACE Affiliate Institution and be working on a research project with demonstrated relevance to NASA. - An applicant may not apply for a GSRA if he/she already holds a major Fellowship or similar award. - At least 50% of the requested funds must be used for direct student support. - A student applicant cannot hold two GSRA awards concurrently.
-Consecutive awards are allowable, IF the application explicitly addresses completion of tasks from the previous award, details distinctly new objectives and tasks for the new award, includes a draft of the previous award's final report, and has NO overlapping period of performance dates for the two awards. - Tuition Costs, Foreign Travel, and the Purchase of Capital Equipment are not allowed. - Proposals must be sponsored by a Faculty Mentor/PI at the affiliated university and signed by the University's institutional representative for sponsored programs. - The final invoices and a final technical report written by the Graduate student and signed off on by the Faculty PI must be submitted to the LaSPACE office within 30 days of the project end date.
-Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the final report.
+- Graduate student applicants must be a U.S. Citizen, currently enrolled full-time in a graduate program at a LaSPACE Affiliate Institution and be working on a research project with demonstrated relevance to NASA. - An applicant may not apply for a GSRA if they already hold a major Fellowship or similar award. - A student applicant cannot hold two GSRA awards concurrently.
+Consecutive awards are allowable, IF the application explicitly addresses completion of tasks from the previous award, details distinctly new objectives and tasks for the new award, includes a draft of the previous award's Final Report, and has NO overlapping period of performance dates for the two awards. - Tuition Costs, Foreign Travel, and the Purchase of Capital Equipment are not allowed. - Proposals must be signed off on by the Project PI and the Authorized Organizational Representative for Sponsored Programs at your institution. - The final invoice and a final project report typically written by the graduate student and signed off on by the Faculty PI must be submitted to the LaSPACE office within 30 days of the project end date.
+Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the Final Report.
 Final Report guidelines can be downloaded from the LaSPACE website's document center.
+A link to our new online reporting tool is also available.